Wajid-Fareed/quick-cart/README.md

-# State management for a client component using useContext in React.j
+# State management for a client component using useContext in React.js

 # Getting Started with Create React App